2010 Winter Olympics opening ceremony: Sacred Grove

-Rhythms of the Fall
+Rhythms of the Autumn

 This tribute to the fiddling traditions of Canada paying homage to the Anglo-Celtic roots of European Canadian settler culture began with the appearance of the horned fiddler in a flying canoe, a reference to the story of the Chasse-galerie, where the Devil rode a magical canoe.
 As the canoe descended from the ceiling, the opening of the song "The Old Ways" was performed by Loreena McKennitt.